 - 4 tablespoons cold water

-I hope you all love these almond pastry cookies as much as my family does!
+I hope you all love these almond cookies as much as my family does!
 Whether you enjoy them for Easter or just a special treat, you won’t be disappointed!
 If you want to try another fabulous cookie recipe, try my coconut pecan cookies!